hakalotech/software-dev-prompt-library/prompts/planning/assistant-specific/aider/implementation-analysis-prompt.md

 IMPLEMENTATION STATUS:
 A. Completed Features
-   • [Feature name]: [Supporting evidence from codebase, citing specific files and implementations]
-   • [Feature name]: [Supporting evidence from codebase, citing specific files and implementations]
+   • [Feature name]:
+     - Implementation evidence: [Specific files and components that implement the feature]
+     - Functional status: [What user-facing functionality is working]
+     - Observable behaviors: [What users can do with this feature]

 B. Partially Implemented Features
-   • [Feature name]: [Current progress details with specific file references and remaining work]
-   • [Feature name]: [Current progress details with specific file references and remaining work]
+   • [Feature name]:
+     - Current state: [What functionality exists and works]
+     - Missing functionality: [What user-facing features are not yet working]
+     - Required components: [What still needs to be implemented]

 C. Not Yet Implemented Features
    • [Feature list in order of dependency and priority, mapped to specific requirements]
+   • For each feature:
+     - Required functionality
+     - User-facing behaviors needed
+     - Dependencies on other features

 PRIORITY ORDER FOR NEXT IMPLEMENTATION PHASE:
 Priority 1 - [Category Name]:
 - [Specific feature/requirement from requirements.md]
-- [Specific feature/requirement from requirements.md]
-- [Rationale for priority based on dependencies and requirements]
+- Required functionality:
+  • [What needs to work]
+  • [What users need to be able to do]
+- Dependencies: [What features must exist first]
+- Implementation rationale: [Why this is priority 1]

 Priority 2 - [Category Name]:
-- [Specific feature/requirement from requirements.md]
-- [Specific feature/requirement from requirements.md]
-- [Rationale for priority based on dependencies and requirements]
+[Same structure as Priority 1]

 [Continue until all remaining features are prioritized]